-I have been an Italophile for as long as I can remember…I absolutely love the Italian language, the country, the architecture, the weather and of course the food!
+I have been an Italophile for as long as I can remember…I absolutely love the Italian language, the country, the culture, the architecture, the weather and of course the food!
 In fact my love of Italy went so far that I married an Italian man…well ok Mr G is only one eighth Italian but it was the best I could do 😉

 But I do really love my Italian surname and I was even more excited to discover that Gargano is actually a region of Italy (it’s the little sticky out bit just above the heel) – it looks beautiful and I really, really want to visit one day.